samereberlin/LibroJS/README.md

 #### load()
 Load the WebApp framework library.
 It is called automatically after DOMContentLoaded event, but it is useful to reset/reload page elements (according to the current body's children nodes).

+#### unload()
+Unload the WebApp framework library.
+It is called automatically after window.onunload event, but it is useful to simulate unload event for testing.

 #### reset()
 Reset the WebApp framework library.
 It is called automatically after window.onunload event, but it is useful to simulate reset event for testing.